Blignaut24/NederLearn_V5/README.md

 ## **Tools:**

-- **Font Awesome:** Is a collection of free, changeable vector icons you can use on a website.
+- **Font Awesome**: Is a collection of free, changeable vector icons you can use on a website.
+- [**Formatter.org**](http://Formatter.org): A free online tool for automatically formatting and beautifying Python code according to PEP 8 style guidelines.
-- **Git:** A platform that holds and manages Git repositories, making it easy to work together and keep track of different versions of the project's code.
+- **Git**: A platform that holds and manages Git repositories, making it easy to work together and keep track of different versions of the project's code.
-- **GitHub:** Is a web-based platform that provides hosting for software development and version control using Git.
+- **GitHub**: Is a web-based platform that provides hosting for software development and version control using Git.
-- **Gitpod:** Is an online IDE platform that lets you easily create software straight from your web browser.
+- **Gitpod**: Is an online IDE platform that lets you easily create software straight from your web browser.
-- **Google Fonts:** A library of free, open-source fonts, used to enhance typography on the website.
+- **Google Fonts**: A library of free, open-source fonts, used to enhance typography on the website.
-- **Heroku:** A cloud application platform used for deploying and hosting the NederLearn app.
+- **Heroku**: A cloud application platform used for deploying and hosting the NederLearn app.
-- **Notion AI:** Is an artificial intelligence tool designed to assist with note-taking, data management, and organization within the Notion platform.
+- **Notion AI**: is an artificial intelligence tool designed to assist with note-taking, data management, and organization within the Notion platform.
 It aids in planning and writing the NederLearn app README document.
+- **Visual Studio Code (VS Code)**: VS Code is Microsoft's free code editor that supports multiple programming languages, offers built-in debugging tools, and can be enhanced with extensions.
-- **Whimsical:** Is a collaborative visual workspace used for brainstorming, designing, and coordinating team efforts.
+- **Whimsical**: is a collaborative visual workspace used for brainstorming, designing, and coordinating team efforts.
 It has been utilized to design visual diagrams, create flowcharts, wireframes, and sticky notes for the NederLearn app, enhancing the app's conceptualization and planning process.

 ## **Supporting Libraries and Packages**